kadavilrahul/generate_ssh_keys/README.md

 # Linux SSH Setup Guide for Beginners

 This guide helps you set up SSH (Secure Shell) access on your Linux server.
 It includes two scripts that automate the setup process, making it easier for beginners to configure SSH securely.
 What is SSH?
 SSH (Secure Shell) is a secure way to connect to and manage your Linux server remotely.
 Instead of sitting physically at your server, you can connect to it from your local computer.

-#### Which Script Should I Use?
-1. ssh-setup.sh: Use this if you want to connect from your Windows/Mac/Linux computer to your Linux server
-2. ssh-user-to-root.sh: Use this if you're already on your Linux server and want to set up SSH access between a regular user and the root user

 #### Prerequisites
 A Linux server (Ubuntu, Debian, CentOS, etc.)